SamuelNoesslboeck/sybot/README.md

 ## Command systems

-With the `intpr` module the user can create own command systems or use the already implemented GCode one.
+With the `intpr` module you can create your own command systems or use the already implemented GCode one.

 ## Networking